Protestant youth ministry: 20th century

-During the 1970's, many denominations implemented strategies for modernizing existing Youth Ministry in the hopes of reviving it.
-This is the point where differences in Youth Ministry started to emerge on a denominational basis instead of organization to organization.
-Youth ministries operate in different ways today, but most of them have the same set of goals, which will be discussed in the Goals of Youth Ministry subsection of this article.
+During the 1970s, many denominations implemented strategies for modernizing existing youth ministry in the hopes of reviving it.
+Differences in youth ministry started to emerge on a denominational basis instead of organization to organization.

-During the early 1980's, the counselling revolution hit the church with its emphasis on honesty and openness.
-Professional counsellors began to be employed in churches.
+During the early 1980s, counselling became more widespread in church environments, and churches began to hire professional counsellors.
 This influenced youth groups and the Bible study meetings became "fellowship groups" or "home groups" with an emphasis on caring and meeting people.
-It was also during the 1980's that a large number of local church youth pastors began expressing the desire to stay in Youth Ministry as a lifelong career.

-The 1990's saw the start an emerging church movement, and many of the youth leaders from the 1970's and 1980's were pioneers in this approach.
-During the 1990's there was also a move to create international interaction between different youth structures.
-Pioneers in this approach are the International Association for the Study of Youth Ministry (IASYM).

 More recently, despite Francis Edward Clark's original intent for youth ministry to raise young adults “responsible for larger service in the Church of Christ,” studies indicate significant numbers of young people are not transitioning into the Adult Church from Youth Ministry after graduation from high school.
 As a result, more churches are scrutinizing their traditional Youth Ministry programming and working to engage parents and the Adult Church more fully with the young people and involve young people more deeply in the work of the church.